The Persistence Project

 - Contacting students who are struggling and offer help, assist in accessing resources, etc.

 These intentional practices showed a positive trend in retention in its first (pilot) semester, which has led to more interest in the Persistence Project.
-The initiative will continue in the Fall 2019 with an increased faculty participation from 10 to 21 members.
+The initiative will continue in the Fall 2020 with continued faculty participation.